openstack/oslo.rootwrap/README.rst

 The Oslo Rootwrap allows fine filtering of shell commands to run as `root` from OpenStack services.

-Unlike other Oslo deliverables, it should **not** be used as a Python library, but called as a separate process through the `oslo-rootwrap` command:
+Rootwrap should be used as a separate Python process calling the oslo.rootwrap.cmd:main function.
+You can set up a specific console_script calling into oslo.rootwrap.cmd:main, called for example `nova-rootwrap`.
+To keep things simple, this document will consider that your console_script is called `/usr/bin/nova-rootwrap`.

+The rootwrap command line should be called under `sudo`.
+It's first parameter is the configuration file to use, and the remainder of the parameters are the command line to execute:

-`sudo oslo-rootwrap ROOTWRAP_CONFIG COMMAND_LINE`
+`sudo nova-rootwrap ROOTWRAP_CONFIG COMMAND_LINE`

 How rootwrap works
 ==================